CONTACT ・ Chikako IWANAGA

 This is a table covered with easily maintained, water-resistant persimmon tannin-treated Japanese paper.
 This completely natural material ages well through use over time.

-CONTACT ・ Chikako Iwanaga
+CONTACT ・ Chikako IWANAGA

 Website (English): Kamiya